-On change of control of the Company whether by means of a general offer to acquire the entire issued share capital of the Company or a scheme of arrangement, or on a return of capital to shareholders as part of a winding up of the Company, an additional premium is payable to noteholders equal to 15% of the sums payable to shareholders in relation to that event.
-This liability to the Company continues after the Notes have been redeemed.
-In accordance with UK GAAP, a provision in the sum of £179,000 (2014: £580,000) for this change of control redemption premium has been made at 31 March 2015 in respect of the additional 15% premium which would become due to loan note holders, based on the market capitalisation of the Company at that date.
-The level of this provision will be reviewed every six months for the purpose of the interim and year end accounts.
+On change of control of the Company whether by means of a general offer to acquire the entire issued share capital of the Company or a scheme of arrangement, or on a return of capital to shareholders as part of a winding up of the Company, an additional premium became payable to noteholders equal to 15% of the sums payable to shareholders in relation to that event.
+Following agreement between the Company and the Loan Note Holders, authority for which negotiations had been granted by the Shareholders at the 2015 Annual General Meeting, this liability to the Company was extinguished following the issue of Ordinary shares equal to 15 per cent of the 4,832,778 Ordinary shares in issue at that time.

-8. Share Capital
+8. SHARE CAPITAL